EXCLUSIVE-C.H. Robinson's global forwarding unit draws interest from rival DSV - sources

 C.H.
 Robinson, the largest provider of truck brokerage services in the United States, in February reached a settlement with activist investment firm Ancora Advisors.
 As part of the agreement, the company appointed two new directors immediately and formed a committee to explore strategic options.

-DSV, which is valued at 239 billion Danish krone or $34 billion, has long signaled interest in expanding in North America and has previously indicated it would like to grow through mergers and acquisitions, amid a robust dealmaking environment in the global logistics sector.
+DSV, which is valued at 239 billion Danish krone or $34 billion, has long signaled interest in expanding in North America and has previously indicated that it would like to grow through mergers and acquisitions amid a robust dealmaking environment in the global logistics sector.

-Over the past years, DSV has made a number of acquisitions, including its purchase of Agility Public Warehousing Co in 2021, and of Panalpina Welttransport Holding in 2019.
+Over the past years, DSV has made a number of acquisitions, including its purchase of Agility Public Warehousing Co in 2021 and Panalpina Welttransport Holding in 2019.

 (Reporting by Svea Herbst-Bayliss; Editing by Anirban Sen and Nick Zieminski)